Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Jalapeño Mango Chutney is a delicious, gluten free condiment that can be enjoyed any time of the day.
-A great way to utilize any extra produce you already have in your fridge!
-This chutney recipe is sweetened with mango and unrefined sugars, making it better for you!
-With a kick of spice from jalapenos, it’s perfect for serving with fish or chicken.
-Paleo and vegan friendly, too.
+Jalapeño Mango Chutney is a delicious, gluten-free condiment that can be enjoyed with all kinds of different foods.
+This chutney is sweetened with mango and unrefined sugars, and has a kick of spice from jalapeños.
+Perfect for serving with fish or chicken.
+Paleo and vegan-friendly, too.

 Although it’s originally from India and commonly included in Indian cuisine, chutney is popular across the world.
 With good reason, too!
-Chutney is gluten free, easy to make, and can be nutritious – if the chutney ingredients are, of course. 😉
+Chutney is gluten-free, easy to make, and can be nutritious!

-In the world of delicious fruity condiments, mango chutney falls somewhere between mango jam and mango salsa, or possibly even pico de gallo.
-Chutney is a confusing condiment, ya’ll!
+In the world of delicious fruity condiments, mango chutney falls somewhere between mango jam and mango salsa.

 In their classic/traditional form, all of the condiments mentioned above require that the ingredients be cooked.
 Yes, there are no-cook salsa recipes and freezer jam recipes out there, but those aren’t the classic versions.